Warning: long post ahead

 1 The Lord is my shepherd, I lack nothing.

-2 He makes me lie down in green pastures,
+2 He makes me lie down in green

 he leads me beside quiet waters,